Planning an Event?

 Can I use social media for my event or group?

 Menlo School has an active Facebook page and many tools to help groups organize and promote events.
-Please contact Alex Perez before creating a separate Facebook page (or something similar) for your event or group.
+Please contact Shayne Olson before creating a separate Facebook page (or something similar) for your event or group.
 We want to help you strategize and make sure that we’re not providing the same kind of information in one of our many other venues.
 If it’s decided that social media is a good tool for your group or event, the Communications team will help you with its development.

 I’m thinking about making a poster, banner or brochure.
 What should I do?